Alzheimer diseaseAD; Dementia

 Imaging tests are useful for ruling out blood clots, tumors, or other structural abnormalities in the brain that may be causing signs of dementia.
 These tests include magnetic resonance imaging (MRI), computed tomography (CT), or positron-emission testing (PET) scans.

-In 2012, the Food and Drug Administration (FDA) approved florbetapir (Amyvid), a radioactive dye that is used with PET scans to evaluate beta amyloid density.
-Patients with Alzheimer’s have a high build-up of amyloid plaques in the brain.
-However, high amyloid plaque density is also found in some patients with normal cognitive function as well as those who have dementias not related to Alzheimer’s.
-The use of the Amyvid imaging agent is mainly used to rule out Alzheimer’s disease in cases that are difficult to diagnose.
+Since 2012, the Food and Drug Administration (FDA) has approved three radioactive diagnostic drugs that are used with PET scans to evaluate beta amyloid density.
+They are florbetapir (Amyvid), flutemetamol (Vizamyl), and florbetaben (Neuraceq).
+Patients with Alzheimer disease have a high build-up of amyloid plaques in the brain.
+However, high amyloid plaque density is also found in some patients with normal cognitive function as well as those who have dementias not related to Alzheimer disease.
+If PET scans using these drugs do not show amyloid accumulation in the brain, a person's symptoms are unlikely due to Alzheimer disease.

 Ruling out Other Causes of Memory Loss or Dementia